JuliaAstro/FITSIO.jl/doc/index.rst

 :func:`fits_create_binary_table`.
 In general, one should pick the second as binary tables require less space on the disk and are more efficient to read and write.
 (Moreover, a few datatypes are not supported in ASCII tables).
+In order to create a table, the programmer must specify the characteristics of each column by passing an array of tuples.
+See the documentation of :func:`fits_create_ascii_table` for more details.

-In order to create a table, the programmer must specify the characteristics of each column by passing an array of :c:type:`ColumnDef` types.
 Here is an example:

 .. code-block:: julia

    f = fits_create_file("!new.fits")
-   coldefs = [ColumnDef("SPEED", "1D", "m/s"),
+   coldefs = [("SPEED", "1D", "m/s"),
-              ColumnDef("MASS", "1E", "kg"),
+              ("MASS", "1E", "kg"),
-              ColumnDef("PARTICLE", "20A", "Name")]
+              ("PARTICLE", "20A", "Name")]
    fits_create_binary_tbl(f, 10, coldefs, "PARTICLE")